bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 | Seattle, WA       | 2,083      | 24.8%    |
 | Washington, DC    | 1,821      | 11.7%    |
 | Grand Total       | 1,370      | 1.3%     |
+{: alt="All jobs within 25 miles for the top 10 cities" }

 New York dropped quite a bit.
 San Francisco to some degree too.
 Seattle and Chicago had a great year and Washington, D.C. had modest growth.